0arkest/CosmoQuizz/README.md

 Known Issues:
 1. Since Heroku set a limit on free access, pages that required API connections would load more slowly.
 Wait patiently.
-2. As student, the timeout pop-out window still appears even if you have already submitted the quiz.
-Click anywhere outside the pop-out window to ignore the timeout message.
+~~2.
+As student, the timeout pop-out window still appears even if you have already submitted the quiz.
+Click anywhere outside the pop-out window to ignore the timeout message.~~ Fixed.